 Even though the three girls weren’t friends, they banded together and protected the children as one.
 The danger gives them a shared bond together.
 After the fight, they don’t need to suddenly be best friends, but in a fight they share a strong bond with each other, and it doesn’t matter whether they’re friends or not.

 So!
-If there is someone helpless (example: children or a wounded friend) when a fight breaks out, if there is more than one girl they will generally band together and protect the helpless character(s) before physically fighting.
+If there is someone helpless (example: children or a wounded friend) when a fight breaks out, if there is more than one girl they will generally band together and protect the helpless character(s) before reverting to physical fighting.

 Stage Three: How Girls Fight When The Time Comes